kwaroran/character-card-spec-v3/SPEC_V3.md

 ### `creator_notes`

 The value of this field *MUST* be a string. this value *MUST* considered as creator notes if `creator_notes_multilingual` is undefined. if `creator_notes_multilingual` is present, the application *SHOULD* considered this as a creator note for `en` language, if `creator_notes_multilingual` does not have a key for `en` language. if is not, the application *SHOULD* ignore this field.

-### `license`

-The value of this field *MUST* be a string or undefined. if this field is present, the application *SHOULD* be right next to `creator_notes` field display.
-This field *MAY* be used to determine the license of the character card.
-The display of this field *MAY* be a image or a text linked to the license's page.
-The value *SHOULD NOT* contain the license's full text.
-The value *SHOULD* be a short name of the license like "CC BY-SA 4.0".
-License *SHOULD* be interpreted as it only apply to the ChracterCard object itself, not the character's image or assets to prevent legal confusion unless the `creator_notes` field or `creator_notes_multilingual` field specifies otherwise. this disclaimer *SHOULD* be displayed near the field in the editor of the application.

 ### `nickname`